 If You Have Already Had COVID-19 and Recovered, Do You Still Need to Get Vaccinated?

-- There are many credible healthcare sources available through the CDC, YourVaccinationGuide.org or your local healthcare professional.
-It’s best to find the one that they trust they most.
+- There are many credible healthcare sources available through the CDC, YourVaccinationGuide.org, or your local healthcare professional.
+It’s best to find the one that they trust the most.

-- Share other upsides that may be important to them such as, being able to hug a grandchild, being able to hold a celebration, the ability to return to work and school, etc.
+- Share other upsides that may be important to them such as continuing to be able to hug a grandchild, being able to hold a celebration, the ability to return to work and school, etc.

 - Emphasize that:

-As more people are vaccinated, schools and businesses can continue to safely reopen and stay opened.
+- As more people are vaccinated, schools and businesses can continue to safely stay opened.

 Can People with Chronic Health Conditions Get the COVID-19 Vaccine?